The Princess and the Thief

 Yan Sun’s eyes widened, the look on Changying’s face causing a sudden stab of regret.
 “No!” she exclaimed loudly.
 “I-I-I-I-... no, IIII… reallyreallylikeditactuallyyy…” she blurted out in a sudden panic.

-Changying seemed a little caught off-guard, her arm freezing in the middle of an uncomfortable gesture, the smile slowly returning to her face as she realizes what was said.
-“Oh…” she said quietly, the smile turning into a little grin.
+Changying seemed a little caught off-guard, her arm freezing in the middle of an uncomfortable gesture, the smile slowly returning to her face as she realized what was said.
+“Oh…” was all she managed at first, the smile turning into a little grin.
 “Well…” a relieved chuckle, gaze darting down briefly before returning to Yan Sun’s face.
 “I hope you… stop by again soon.”